warmCabin/mm2ghost/README.md

 This script was developed with Rockman 2, but minimal testing indicates that it is fully compatible with Mega Man 2.
 I want to make it fully compatible with both versions, so report bugs no matter what you're playing on!

+ROM hacks are hit or miss right now.
+Hacks with lots of custom programming are likely to confuse these scripts.

 ## Recording a Ghost